th3nate/generator-ng-nategen/app/templates/skeleton/README.md

 There are a set of subgenerators to initialize empty Angular components.
 Each of these generators will:

-* Create one or more skeleton files (javascript, LESS, html, spec etc) for the component type.
+* Create one or more skeleton files (javascript, SASS, html, spec etc) for the component type.
 * Update index.html and add the necessary `script` tags.
-* Update app.less and add the @import as needed.
+* Update app.scss and add the @import as needed.
 * For templates, update the app.js, adding the necessary route call if a route was entered in the generator prompts.

 There are generators for `directive`, `template`, `service`, `filter`, `module`, `controller` and `modal`.